Christine Grahame: Causes

 Grahame is a supporter of the political organisation Republic, a campaign to replace the British Monarchy with an elected head of state.
 In July 2009, Grahame snubbed Elizabeth II by checking her e-mails rather than attending the royal speech at Holyrood to mark the tenth anniversary of Scottish devolution.
 The move drew some criticism from commentators and fellow MSPs, however on the BBC Radio Good Morning Scotland programme, Grahame stated: "I'm earning and working for my constituents far more than if I sit hypocritically in the chamber watching a monarch for an institution I do not support."

 Personal life

-Grahame has two sons and is a grandmother.
+Grahame has two sons.
 She has stated previously she has a harmless neurological tremor, which is hereditary and can cause visible shaking.